-Agencies are also required to either 'comply with' or 'have regard to' other documents referred to in the FPMS.
+Agencies are also required to either comply with or have regard to other documents referred to in the FPMS.
 For example:

-- s.8 requires agencies to have regard to the Financial Accountability Handbook published by Queensland Treasury and Trade in establishing their internal control structure. - s.11 requires agencies to comply with A guide to the Queensland Government performance management framework prepared by the Department of Premier and Cabinet.
+- s.7 requires agencies to have regard to the Financial Accountability Handbook, published by Queensland Treasury, in establishing their internal control structure - s.9 requires agencies to comply with the Queensland Government performance management framework policy, prepared by the Department of the Premier and Cabinet.

-For the purposes of the FPMS 'have regard to' means that an agency must consider the contents of the document and comply when its contents are applicable in the agency's circumstances.
+For the purposes of the FPMS, have regard to means that an agency must consider the contents of the document and comply when its contents are applicable in the agency's circumstances.